Dubai's JBR e-scooter ban triggers similar calls from other neighbourhoods

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 "I used to run and walk every single day.
-But now it's impossible — reckless e-scooter riders are everywhere, and they are flying at speeds that could match my drive in Sheikh Zayed Road."
+But now, it's impossible — reckless e-scooter riders are everywhere, and they are flying at speeds that could match my driving in Sheikh Zayed Road."

 She says the presence of electric scooters on the Dubai Marina promenade has made the area dangerous for pedestrians as well as scooter riders.
 "It's super dangerous for everyone — pedestrians and the people on scooters themselves because they aren't able to halt immediately in case anything comes their way," she tells Khaleej Times.

-In Khasnutdinova's view, her neighborhood should be back to how it was before e-scooters crowded it.
+In Khasnutdinova's view, her neighbourhood should be back to how it was before e-scooters crowded it.
 "The Marina promenade should be for pedestrians, rollerbladers, and standard bicycles."

 Residents of Dubai are increasingly using e-scooters as a mode of transportation with pedestrians and motorists increasingly complaining about their recklessness.
 Drivers of e-scooters are seen speeding dangerously on streets, even driving against the flow of traffic at times.